 Most traders and analysts have access to most market data from the same old sources.
 This data is available to almost everyone and there is no competitive advantage one firm has over the other if they all access the same data.
 The advantage may be around how quickly they have access to the data, but that is not as relevant to market analysis as it is to HFT.

 There is another side of data that is being used very effectively, even though not so widely, and that is to use publicly available data to gather market intelligence about businesses.
-This data termed Alternative Data, is extremely valuable and is used by analysts covering various publicly traded companies to get an idea about earnings and future growth.

 The problem with this data is that it isn’t something you can get from one place or on one terminal and while it is publicly available, it isn’t obvious.